-Due to heavy demand for on-campus housing, adhere to all housing application deadlines advertised by HDP.
+Due to heavy demand for on-campus housing, YOU MUST adhere to all housing application deadlines advertised by HDP.
 The earliest possible communication with the ASAC about your accommodation needs is encouraged.
 Failure to meet the ASAC deadlines may seriously impact the availability of rooms for assignment that will meet your disability accommodation needs.

 Procedures for Requesting Disability-Related Housing Accommodations